Documentation Index

 - External Oracle Query

-db.direct_query statement shown above, but are used to connect to external databases configured in your Xano workspace settings and have an additional connection_string parameter to specify how to connect to the external database.
+These statements are very similar to the db.direct_query statement shown above, but are used to connect to external databases configured in your Xano workspace settings and have an additional connection_string parameter to specify how to connect to the external database.